Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_questions.md

     print("Bot: I'm not sure how to answer that yet.
 Try asking something else!")
 ```

-## Remember
-- Each `elif` checks for a different question
-- Questions should be exact matches
-- Add as many questions as you want
+**The trick:** Each `elif` checks for a different question.
+Questions need to be exact matches (case-sensitive), so type them exactly.
+You can add as many questions as you want!

-## Try This
-Add more questions!
+Add more questions - make your chatbot super smart!

-## If Stuck
-- Type the question exactly
-- Add more `elif` blocks

-You did it! ⭐